Low-cost carrier: Differentiation

 Not every low-cost carrier implements all of the above points.
 For example, some try to differentiate themselves with allocated seating, while others operate more than one aircraft type, still others have relatively high operating costs but lower fares.
 JetBlue, for instance, has in-flight entertainment in every passenger seat.
 Other airlines are limited on what points they can implement based on local laws.
-For example, Ryanair cannot remove window blinds from its aircraft, as they are required by the Irish Aviation Authority.
+For example, Irish low cost airlines cannot remove window blinds from its aircraft, as they are required by the Irish Aviation Authority.
 As supply increases, this sort of differentiation by brand is an important criteria for the future success of low-cost carriers, since many experts believe price competition alone is not enough, given the number of carriers.

 As the number of low-cost carriers has grown, these airlines have begun to compete with one another in addition to the traditional carriers.
 In the US, airlines have responded by introducing variations to the model.
-JetBlue advertises satellite television.
-Advertiser-supported Skybus Airlines launched from Columbus in 2007, but ceased operations in April 2008.
 In Europe, the emphasis has remained on reducing costs and no-frills service.
-In 2004, Ryanair announced proposals to eliminate reclining seats, window blinds, seat headrest covers, and seat pockets from its aircraft.

-Air India Express offers a complimentary meal with beverages on most of its flights.

 Ultra low-cost carrier

-A secondary term "ultra low-cost carrier" (ULCC) has been used to differentiate some low-cost airlines whose model deviates further from that of a standard low-cost carrier, with ultra low-cost carriers having minimal inclusions in the fare and a greater number of add-on fees.
+A secondary term ultra low-cost carrier (ULCC) has been used to differentiate some low-cost airlines whose model deviates further from that of a standard low-cost carrier, with ultra low-cost carriers having minimal inclusions in the fare and a greater number of add-on fees.

-In the US market, Spirit Airlines and Allegiant Air have been most commonly referred to as Ultra Low-Cost carriers, with Frontier Airlines repositioning as ultra low-cost in 2015.
-Following the appointment of former Allegiant Air COO Jude Bricker as their new CEO, Sun Country Airlines began transitioning to an ultra low-cost carrier model in 2017.
+In the US market, Allegiant Air, Avelo Airlines, Frontier Airlines, Spirit Airlines, and Sun Country Airlines are considered to be ULCCs.

 In Europe, Ryanair and Wizz Air are the most prominent ULCCs.

-In Canada, Lynx Air launched service in 2022.
-Swoop is an ultra low-cost carrier owned by WestJet.
+In Asia, Cebu Pacific and Super Air Jet are the most prominent ULCCs.